kubevirt/containerized-data-importer/doc/waitforfirstconsumer-storage-handling.md

 # Local Storage Placement for VM Disks

-This document describes a special handling of PVCs which have StoragaClass with `volumeBindingMode` set to `WaitForFirstConsumer`.
+This document describes a special handling of PVCs which have StorageClass with `volumeBindingMode` set to `WaitForFirstConsumer`.

-## Introduction
+## Problem description

 Local Storage PVs are bound to a specific node.
 With the binding mode of `WaitForFirstConsumer`
 the binding and the provisioning is delayed until a Pod using the PVC is created.
 That way the Pod's scheduling constraints